aspose-slides/Aspose.Slides-Documentation/en/nodejs-java/developer-guide/manage-presentation/merge-presentation/_index.md

 Aspose.Slides provides the [**AddClone(ISlide, IMasterSlide, boolean)**](https://reference.aspose.com/slides/nodejs-java/aspose.slides/SlideCollection#addClone-aspose.slides.ISlide-aspose.slides.IMasterSlide-boolean-) method that allows you to combine slides while applying a slide master presentation template.
 This way, if necessary, you get to change the style for slides in the output presentation.

-This code in Javascript demonstrates the described operation:
+This code in JavaScript demonstrates the described operation:

 ```javascript
 var pres1 = new aspose.slides.Presentation("pres1.pptx");